platanus/bank-api-gem/README.md

 # BankApi

 BankApi is a gem that wraps chilean banks web operations.
-For now, it can get recent deposits on Banco de Chile accounts.
+For now, it can get recent deposits on Banco de Chile and Banco Security accounts.

 ## Installation